 5. Muslims must ensure the safety and security of all citizens and should join the system to protect all.

 7. Muslims should respect the personal and family laws of others.

-8. Muslims must follow a system that secures the participation of each member of the society in decision making process.
+8. Muslims must follow a system that secures the participation of each member of society in the decision-making process.

-10. The monotheism means that humanity should be treated as one.
+10. monotheism means that humanity is one.

 This society that the Prophet created and left his birthplace for became the center of monotheism.